retrong/retroNG/README.md

 ### A few things about me
 - I am a software developer.
 - Basketball, music, football, and art are my happy place
-- I enjoy bringing a static design or idea to life and learning new technologies.
 - Skilled in creating responsive designs, UI Design, working with ReactJS, NextJS and Vue.
 - API Integration and Creating RESTFUL API
-- Building with C# :seedling:
+- Building :seedling:

 <br>